 I flinch at the helmet, tugging on the straps as my arms involuntarily jerk up.
-I suddenly want out of the chair.
-And out of this place.
+I suddenly want out of the chair and out of this place.

 I wake up in a pool of my own sweat, still strapped into the chair.
 The perm helmet is off.
 Everything’s fuzzy and my head feels like a balloon stuffed with cotton.
-I look around for the doc, my eyes blurry in the wan light of the warehouse.
-He’s crumpled in his old chair, sweat beaded on his brow, eyes like two empty wells.
+I look around for the doc, my vision blurry in the wan light of the warehouse.
+He’s crumpled in his old chair, sweat beaded on his brow, his eyes like two empty wells.
 “What’s wrong?”
 I croak.
 My lips are thick and clumsy, dry and papery.

 He stares out across the lab, pulls the goggles off his forehead.
 He’s holding the empty vial in his right hand.
 “I picked the wrong one,” he says.

 He stands up, lifts his shaky hands into the air.
 “Now, look, it’s not that bad.
-Barely noticeable. . . you can shave the hair. . . nobody will even notice the hands . . .”
+Barely noticeable.
+You can shave the hair. nobody will even notice the hands . . .”

 “I can reverse it, calm down.
 It’s no big deal.”
 The doc backpedals across the room, stumbles over a broken toaster oven.
 “You’ll be back to normal in no time, I swear!”

 I grab the left armrest with my right hand and pull hard.
-It pops off in one go, spitting broken bolts and shards of metal onto the floor.
+It snaps off in one go, spitting broken bolts and shards of metal on the floor.
 I sit up and undo the straps on my legs.
 My new fingers are strong, but clumsy.
 I fumble with the buckles.
 My heart is pounding now, beating a powerful rhythm against my ribcage.
 It’s not the same heart.
-It’s slow and powerful, like a massive steam engine chugging away in my chest.
+It’s slow and powerful, like a steam engine chugging away in my chest.
 I stagger to my feet, stumble into one of the video monitors.
-My new legs are like tree stumps rooted in clay.
+My legs are like tree stumps rooted in clay.

-He bursts from behind one of the shelves.
-He’s got a pistol in his hands.
+He bursts from behind a shelf with a pistol in his hands.
 “Listen,” he says.
-“I can fix this, I can. . .I don’t want to use this. . .”
-He raises the gun, cradles it in his gloved hands like a man holding a bomb.
+“I can fix this, I can I—I don’t want to use this,” He raises the gun, cradles it in his gloved hands like a man holding a bomb.

-I straighten up and take a few more steps toward him.
-He pulls the trigger a few more times.
-The pistol clicks, but doesn’t fire.
+I straighten up and take a few more steps toward him as pulls the trigger a few more times.
+The pistol clicks but doesn’t fire.

 I lunge, swat the gun out of his hand.
-He staggers back into one of the racks, slumps down into a pile of disassembled electronic gear.
-Bits of wire and transistors rain down from the shelves above, lodge in his unruly mass of black hair.
+He staggers back into one of the racks, slumps down into a pile of disassembled electronic equipment.
+Bits of wire and transistors rain down from the shelves above and lodge in his unruly mass of black hair.
 He holds his hands up, palms forward.
 “Look, it’s really not that bad,” he says.
 “We can shave the hair, get you a hat.
 I know a guy who can get you a loading job down at the docs, make good use of that strength, yeah?”